 can present the mode in a more human

-this particular file.
-This is handy when you provided a list of
+particular file.
+This is handy when you provided a list of glob expressions

-glob expressions to the plugin.Glob is a very useful concept to search hierarchical trees because wild cards are easy to use and powerful.
+to the plugin and need to know which ones produced the match.Glob is a very useful concept to search hierarchical trees because wild cards are easy to use and powerful.
 Sometimes we might want to use a glob expression to look for other things that are not files, but also have a hierarchical structure.
 For example, the registry is organized in a similar way to a filesystem, so maybe we can use a glob expression to search the registry?

 When no accessor is specified, Velociraptor uses an automatic accessor (called auto): On Windows, the auto accessor uses the file accessor to attempt to read the file using the OS APIs, but if the file is locked (or it received permission denied errors), Velociraptor automatically falls back to the ntfs accessor in order to read the file from raw disk clusters.
 This allows Velociraptor to transparently bypass any OS level restrictions on reading files (such as filesystem permissions or some filter drivers that block access to files based on other rules - sometimes found in local security software).